cjlapao/angular-asdaqrcode/README.md

 # Live Example

-You can see this working on <http://container.ittech24.co.uk|ittech24.co.uk Container>
+You can see this working on [ittech24.co.uk Containers](http://container.ittech24.co.uk)